Business Litigation Attorney in Troy, Michigan

 Negotiating with an Experienced Business Litigation Attorney

 I am here to also represent you in court.
 I am skilled at preparing and filing pleadings and responding appropriately to the other party’s pleadings.
 I work closely with my clients through the discovery phase of the case and thoroughly prepare for trial.
 At the same time, I will continuously evaluate whether your case can be resolved short of a trial.
 Whether you are a plaintiff or defendant, hiring a qualified business litigation attorney is crucial in achieving a successful outcome in your case.
-Reach out to me at Redmond Law Group today.
+Reach out to me at The Law Offices of Barton Morris today.
 I serve clients in Troy, Michigan, and those throughout Macomb and Oakland counties.